neelanshusunil/GRIP/README.md

 # GRIP
-This is the task repository for Data Science and Business Analytics internship at The Spark Foundation.
+This is the task repository for Data Science and Business Analytics internship at The Sparks Foundation.
 Task - 1 , File name - T1_dataset_Final.
 Prediction using supervised ML.
-Task is to predict the percentage of student on the basis of study hrs using simple linear regression technique.
+Task is to predict the marks of a student on the basis of study hours using linear regression.